 Many management teams nowadays recognize this and act accordingly.
 They do this by organising Real Estate and Facility Management under the Human Resource Management department.
-A good thing, because in addition to the attention to how people function and perform, it also focuses on the environment in which they must do so.
+This a good thing, because in addition to the attention to how people function and perform, it also focuses on the environment in which they must do so.
 The one-sided attention on ‘workplaces’ thus shifts to ‘places that work’.
-The crucial question here is what makes the places work for the organisation and its people?
+The crucial question here is what makes the places work for the organisation and its people.
 If you want to deliver custom work, you have to take the size first.

 To be able to measure, there must be a standard.
 Only then will there be transparency and clarity.
 The Real Estate Norm method exists for this.
 This makes it possible to communicate objectively and transparently about real estate quality from the perspective of the actual users.
 The three initiators of the Real Estate Norm (REN), real estate broker DTZ Zadelhoff Makelaars (now: Cushman & Wakefield), project management organisation Starke Diekstra (now: Arcadis Netherlands) and real estate consultants Jones Lang Wootton (now: Jones Lang LaSalle), founded the REN Nederland foundation in 1992.
 In addition, I was allowed to be at the cradle.

 Now, more than a quarter of a century later, I have taken over the REN foundation.
 My dream was and is to develop a measuring method to be able to describe the fit-for-purpose of the learn/work environment in layman’s terms.
 So I can regularly have a ‘performance review’ with the accommodation.